cloverfield-tools/universal-react-boilerplate/README.md

 * `node_modules` for modules installed by `npm`.
 That way you won't have to put up with a bunch of vendor noise in version control and pull requests.
 Just add `node_modules` to your .gitignore file (like it is in this repo).
 * `app/node_modules` for your application-level code that doesn't belong in `npm`.
 This should contain all your business logic and application secret-sauce.
 You DO want this in version control.
 See `.gitignore` to learn how to configure it.
-* `rootrequire` to get at stuff relative to the project root folder.
-You should only need to use this very rarely -- for example, to easily require `package.json`.

 ## Courses